How to Add Humour and Comedy to Your Brand

 An example of this is Burger King’s advert:

-The advert mentions the Covid-19 pandemic, something taken seriously, and makes light of it.
+The advert mentions the COVID-19 pandemic, something taken seriously, and makes light of it.
 It works because it doesn’t downplay the seriousness of the event.
 It simply adds a little fun to a bad situation.

 But it’s important to remember this marketing method doesn’t work with some audiences.
 Older age brackets or traditional views may be offended by the wrong kind of irreverent humour, which hurts the brand.

-• Absurd humour
+- Absurd humour

 Good absurd humour takes the audience to the world of the surreal.
 It’s memorable and works well with the right audience.
 Also, absurd humour is a safe style of humour.
-It’s unlikely to offend, and it’s intriguing even for those that don’t find it funny.
+It’s unlikely to offend, and it’s intriguing even for those who don’t find it funny.

 This Comedy Central advert is an excellent example of absurd humour: